bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 	- Revise Patient
 	- Merge Patient
 	- Distribute Patient
-- Asynchronous interactions will be supported as with the current system
+- Asynchronous interactions will be supported as with the current system; supporting asynchronous for interactions that write data to the Client Registry.
 - New attributes can be included in FHIR that are not in V3 (such as more business dates)
+- HL7 V3 will be deprecated at some future time
 - The Client Registry profiles should conform to the Canadian Baseline profiles

 ### Design Assumptions